-Each MESM class elects two co-chairs in early Winter Quarter.
+Each MESM class elects two co-chairs in Fall Quarter.
 The MEDS class elects two co-chairs in Summer quarter and these co-chairs also serve on the MEDS DAC.
 Class Chairs represent their class and provide meaningful feedback to the school’s administration.
 Each year Class Chairs play a leadership role in rallying classmates to provide annual support to the school in the form of personal contributions.
 After graduation, the Class Chairs continue to facilitate communication between alumni in their class and the Bren School.
 It is through the support of our alumni and friends that the school can offer comprehensive, leading-edge approaches to environmental problem-solving.

 UCSB Orgs with student representatives

 Graduate Student Association (GSA)

 The Graduate Student Association (GSA) is the elected representative government for the UC Santa Barbara graduate students.
 They articulate graduate student concerns to the campus administration and to campus-wide committees that deal with topics ranging from parking and student family concerns to long-range academic planning.
 Becoming a GSA rep is a great way to get to know UCSB outside of Bren and contribute to the wider graduate student community on campus.

 The Green Initiative Fund (TGIF) was the first green fee in the UC system.
 It was created by students in the spring of 2006 with a charge to “reduce the University’s impact on the environment.”

 |Committees||Elections||# of Student Representatives|